 The assigned Hearing Officer and/or the Office of Student Conduct will follow up with the Respondent regarding assigned sanctions.

-In cases heard before a Hearing Officer or Student Conduct Board (SCB), there are two successive levels of appeal: 1) Vice Chancellor for Student Development; and 2) Chancellor of the University.
+In cases heard before a Hearing Officer or Student Conduct Board (SCB), there are two successive levels of appeal: 1) Vice Chancellor for Student Affairs; and 2) Chancellor of the University.
 Only the Respondent may appeal in these hearing types, with the exception of cases involving UTC’s Policy on Sexual Misconduct, Relationship Violence, and Stalking (SMRVS), in which either the Complainant or the Respondent may appeal.

 In cases heard by an Administrative Law Judge, there are three successive levels of appeal: 1) Reconsideration by the Administrative Law Judge; 2) Chancellor of the University; and 3) Chancery Court.
 In this hearing type, the Complainant, the Respondent, and the University may each appeal the decision.